hasnatmajeed/LiveWeatherApp/README.md

 # LiveWeatherApp
-A simple weather app that fetches real-time weather data using a public API, demonstrating API handling and dynamic UI updates.
+A weather app that fetches real-time weather data using a public API, demonstrating API handling and dynamic UI updates.